-A single user can belong to a maximum of 500 Azure AD directories as a member or a guest.
+A single user can belong to a maximum of 500 Azure AD tenants as a member or a guest.
 A single user can create a maximum of 200 directories.

-You can add no more than 900 managed domain names.
-If you set up all of your domains for federation with on-premises Active Directory, you can add no more than 450 domain names in each directory.
+You can add no more than 5000 managed domain names.
+If you set up all of your domains for federation with on-premises Active Directory, you can add no more than 2500 domain names in each tenant.

-A maximum of 50,000 Azure AD resources can be created in a single directory by users of the Free edition of Azure Active Directory by default.
+A maximum of 50,000 Azure AD resources can be created in a single tenant by users of the Free edition of Azure Active Directory by default.
 If you have at least one verified domain, the default Azure AD service quota for your organization is extended to 300,000 Azure AD resources.
+Azure AD service quota for organizations created by self-service sign-up remains 50,000 Azure AD resources even after you performed an internal admin takeover and the organization is converted to a managed tenant with at least one verified domain.
 This service limit is unrelated to the pricing tier limit of 500,000 resources on the Azure AD pricing page.
 To go beyond the default quota, you must contact Microsoft Support.